open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/Kapacitor/README.rst.txt

          ]

 *
-  Do the `provisioning <https://github.com/open-edge-insights/eii-core/blob/master/README.md#provision>`_ and run the OEI stack.
+  Do the `provisioning <https://github.com/open-edge-insights/eii-core/blob/master/README.md#provision>`_ and run the Open EII stack.

   The subscribed data will now be available in the above logs file which can be viewed with the command below: